 Tip: Filling the molds can actually work to your advantage.
 After you press the halves together, you can wipe away the extra.

 Lastly, carefully remove the molds and leave your newly created bath bombs to dry for at least 24 hours.

-In order to make the chocolate bar bath bomb, use a chocolate mold (I made this one when I made DIY chocolate chalk) and do a similar process as before by pressing the moistened bath bomb mixture into the mold.
+In order to make the chocolate bar bath bomb, use a chocolate mold and do a similar process as before by pressing the moistened bath bomb mixture into the mold.